MH-Bayzid/MH-Bayzid/README.md

 ### Hi there 👋
+As a back end web developer, I'm passionate about creating flawless code that leaves my clients completely satisfied.
+Learning and openly sharing my knowledge to others are two things that I am passionate about.
+Real-world issues are my favorite to resolve.
+I always approach my work strategically, with the aim in mind.

 <!--
 **MH-Bayzid/MH-Bayzid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.